rjojjr/tasks-lock-api/README.md

 ### Python Client

-This repository includes a python client [here](client-modules/python).
-You can learn more about using the python client in
+This repository includes a python client(located [here](client-modules/python)).
-[its README](client-modules/python/README.md).
+You can learn more about using the python client in [its README](client-modules/python/README.md).

 ## Building the Module